pagkly/Zed/Investopedia3/How the High-Low Method Works.md

 How the High-Low Method Works
 ## What Is the High-Low Method?

-In [cost accounting](https://www.investopedia.com/terms/c/cost-accounting.asp), the high-low method is a way of attempting to separate out fixed and variable costs given a limited amount of data.
-The high-low method involves taking the highest level of activity and the lowest level of activity and comparing the [total costs at each level](https://www.investopedia.com/ask/answers/041415/what-are-different-types-costs-cost-accounting.asp).
+In [[cost accounting]](https://www.investopedia.com/terms/c/cost-accounting.asp), the high-low method is a way of attempting to separate out fixed and variable costs given a limited amount of data.
+The high-low method involves taking the highest level of activity and the lowest level of activity and comparing the [[total costs at each level]](https://www.investopedia.com/ask/answers/041415/what-are-different-types-costs-cost-accounting.asp).

 If the variable cost is a fixed charge per unit and fixed costs remain the same, it is possible to determine the fixed and variable costs by solving the system of equations.
 It is worth being cautious when using the High-Low Method, however, as it can yield more or less accurate results depending on the distribution of values between the highest and lowest dollar amounts or quantities.